 Public transport in the Helsinki region consists of route networks of different modes of transport.
-VR’s commuter train services and the Metro form the backbone of the transport network, complemented by bus services and in the inner city of Helsinki also by tram services.
+VR’s commuter train services and the Metro form the backbone of the transport network, complemented by bus services and in central Helsinki also by tram services.
 Together, this basic setting and the region’s land use structure form the basis for the planning guidelines of HSL.
 The planning guidelines also support HSL’s strategy which aims at increasing the modal share of public transport.

 Public transport users are well catered for In the Helsinki region.
 Walking to a stop and waiting time at stop, as well as traveling on a vehicle along with connecting to another route must not take an unduly long time regardless of the time of day.
 The needs and expectations of the users form the starting point for the planning of public transport services.
 Increased use of public transport promotes sustainable development and contributes to the competitiveness of the cities.
 Constant work is also being done to make public transport even more environmentally friendly.
 Rail services are promoted and in the competitive tendering of bus services preference is given to vehicles with low emissions.